-Total Company Performance Measures Adjusted Earnings Per Share Free Cash Flow % Conversion Revenue (PTS and Climate) Weight (applied to Target Amount) 65% 20% 15% Payout % at Threshold 0% 0% 0% Payout % at Target 75% 75% 75% Payout % at Maximum 150% 150% 150% Climate Systems and Power Transmission Solutions Segment Performance Measures Weight (applied to Target Amount) Payout % At Threshold Payout % At Target Payout % At Maximum Adjusted Operating Profit 60% 0% 75% 150% Revenue 20% 0% 75% 150% Trade Working Capital as a % of Sales 20% 0% 75% 150%
+Total Company Performance Measures Weight (applied to Target Amount) Payout % at Threshold Payout % at Target Payout % at Maximum

+Adjusted Earnings Per Share 60% 0% 100% 200%

+Free Cash Flow % Conversion 20% 0% 100% 200%

+Policy Deployment 20% 0% 100% 200%

+Operating Segment Performance Measures Weight (applied to Target Amount) Payout % At Threshold Payout % At Target Payout % At Maximum

+(applied to Target At At At

+Operating Segment Performance Measures Adjusted Operating Profit Trade Working Capital as a % of Sales. (applied to Target Amount) At Threshold At Target At Maximum

-As noted in the tables, if the maximums were met for any of the performance metrics, then, as adjusted to reflect performance at 0% for the second quarter of 2020, the NEOs would be eligible to receive 150% of their target amount for that metric.
-If only the thresholds were met for any of the performance metrics, then, as adjusted to reflect performance at 0% for the second quarter of 2020, the NEOs would be eligible to receive 0% of their target amount for that metric.
+As noted in the tables, if the maximums were met for any of the performance metrics, then the NEOs would be eligible to receive 200% of their target amount for that metric.
+If only the thresholds were met for any of the performance metrics, then the NEOs would be eligible to receive 0% of their target amount for that metric.
 If the actual results were to fall between threshold and target, or target and maximum, then the payout percentage would be interpolated on a non-linear basis between threshold and target, or target and maximum, respectively, such that the rate of increase is greater at levels immediately above threshold than for levels closer to target.

-How much did the NEOs actually earn under the ICP in 2020?
+How much did the NEOs actually earn under the ICP in 2021?

-As previously discussed, the amount earned under the 2020 ICP by our three NEOs who are corporate officers, Mr. Pinkham, Mr. Rehard and Mr. Valentyn, was based 100% on our total Company performance measures, and the amount earned under the 2020 ICP by our NEOs who are presidents of our operating segments was based 40% on our total Company performance measures and 60% on their respective segment-level performance measures, with Mr. Kunze being the President of our Climate Solutions segment and Mr. Morton being the President of our Power Transmission Solutions segment.
+As previously discussed, the 2021 ICP payout for our NEOs who are corporate officers, Mr. Pinkham, Mr. Rehard and Mr. Valentyn, was based 80% on measures related to total Company performance and based 20% on a policy deployment metric that consists of a weighted average of each operating segment's performance against segment-specific policy deployment metrics, and the amount earned under the 2021 ICP for our NEOs who are presidents of our operating segments was based 40% on our total Company performance measures and 60% on their respective segment level performance measures, including policy deployment metrics that are tailored to each operating segment's key strategic objectives.
+Mr. Kunze is the president of our Climate Solutions operating segment and Mr. Morton is the former president of our former Power Transmission Solutions segment, which was combined with the PMC business on October 4, 2021 and re-named as our Motion Control Solutions operating segment.
+The Arrowhead business joined the Motion Control Solutions operating segment on November 23, 2021.

-Our actual total Company results for our first, third and fourth quarters of 2020 were as follows:
+Our actual total Company results for fiscal 2021 were as follows: